Germany to use winning formula against Argentina

 It has taken him years to finally put together a team that can seriously challenge for a title and he even needed the first few games of the tournament to shuffle his troops before settling for what could be the strongest Germany side in decades.

-Germany's defence had long been their Achilles heel under Loew, who likes his team to attack, as he failed to find a strong central defence partnership and opted instead to rotate partners around Per Mertesacker.
+Germany's defense had long been their Achilles heel under Loew, who likes his team to attack, as he failed to find a strong central defense partnership and opted instead to rotate partners around Per Mertesacker.

-It was only after he dropped the tall yet slow defender in favour of a more versatile partnership between Jerome Boateng and Mats Hummels that the Germans finally looked solid at the back.
+It was only after he dropped the tall yet slow defender in favor of a more versatile partnership between Jerome Boateng and Mats Hummels that the Germans finally looked solid at the back.

 It took Loew four World Cup matches to be convinced that Boateng, a central defender at club Bayern Munich, was not the appropriate choice as right back with Philipp Lahm having moved into a midfield role.